Online IOP for College Students and Emerging Adults in MA & VT

 Inn Residential Programs are designed to help you develop your treatment alliance while in close proximity to nursing support.

-Inn Residential Program–Nursing (IRP-N):
+Inn Residential Program (IRP):

 Program Assessment Status (PAS):